One of the most hyped up games of the upcoming college football season is now just less than a month away: USC vs. Ohio State.

 It can work against USC—just look at Penn State in last season’s Rose Bowl.
 Fine, the Trojans put a hurting on Penn State in the first half, but the Nittany Lions did move the ball and score on a USC defense that was significantly more lethal than its 2009 unit, which still lacks experience (the Trojans lost eight defensive starters).

 With Penn State, it was the “Spread HD” offense, and Tressel needs to pull a few tricks from that sweater vest sleeve, or this game could possibly get out of hand.

-The game is a month away, yes.
-But with names like Ohio State and USC, the hype should begin now.
+The game is a month away.
+But with names like Ohio State and USC, the hype begins now.

 I’m not here this soon to toss out plays and techniques, but I’m here to tell you a few basic reasons why the Buckeyes could leave that September night with a tally in the win column.
 The home field advantage, the talented QB with a year under his belt, the defensive line experience, the special teams weapons, maybe a few trick plays, and the Buckeyes could be driving USC “nuts” and setting the stage for another off-the-wall college football season.

-** Original version of this blog posted by KP on May 31, 2009
+** Original version of this blog posted by Kevin Paul on May 31, 2009

 Thank you for visiting The Wife Hates Sports!